contrerasbolton/PC-GMSTP-ILS/README.md

 ```

 ## License
-The programme is distributed under the GNU General Public License, version 3.
+The program is distributed under the GNU General Public License, version 3.
 See the `LICENSE` file.